Ranching is an important economic & cultural driver

 ECOLOGICAL BENEFITS OF RANCHING

-When you manage livestock in a very precise way, it can provide significant ecological benefits, including groundwater recharge, watershed filtration, and carbon sequestration, all creating cleaner air and water for Gunnison County residents.
+When livestock is manage in a very precise way, it can provide significant ecological benefits, including groundwater recharge, watershed filtration, and carbon sequestration, all creating cleaner air and water for Gunnison County residents.
 Through best management practices and holistic management, cattle can serve as biological accelerators, meaning that they can kickstart and keep biological processes, such as the carbon cycle, in motion.
 This is important for taking excess carbon out of the atmosphere and storing it in the soil as a way to help mitigate climate change.
 And with more carbon in soil, vegetation has better conditions to grow, which helps to keep water in the soil and insulate the land to be more drought resistant.

 Ranching in Gunnison County continues to be an important economic and cultural driver.
 The GPLI supports local ranching operations and has been careful to protect this use in the proposal.